creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-17-DiffusionModel.md

  $$\tilde{p}\left(\mathbf{x}^{(0)}\right) \propto p\left(\mathbf{x}^{(0)}\right) r\left(\mathbf{x}^{(0)}\right)$$

- > "This distribution can be treated either as a small perturbation to each step in the diffusion sprocess, or ofthen exactly multiplied into each diffusion step."
+ > "This distribution can be treated either as a small perturbation to each step in the diffusion process, or often exactly multiplied into each diffusion step."

 # Data